lgao4/edk2/Readme.md

     indicated in the file; or

 (b) The contribution is based upon previous work that, to the best
-    of my knowledge, is covered under an appropriate open source license and I have the right under that license to submit that work with modifications, whether created in whole or in part by me, under the same open source license (unless I am permitted to submit under a different license), as indicated in the file; or
+    by me, under the same open source license (unless I am permitted to submit under a different license), as indicated in the file; or